leynos/lag-complexity/docs/lag-complexity-function-design.md

   and software (Rust version, OS, crate feature flags) configuration used for the benchmark run, ensuring that the results are reproducible.

-## 7. Stakeholder Demonstration and Application
+## 7. Stakeholder demonstration and application

 To effectively communicate the value and functionality of the `lag_complexity` crate to a broader audience, including product managers, technical leadership,